-It is not uncommon to see incidental uptake of boneseeking agents in the extraosseous structures, for example, the spleen, liver, breast, and lungs.
-A review of the patient's history, laboratory findings, and other imaging workup provides useful clues in reaching the diagnosis.
+It is not uncommon to see incidental uptake of bone seeking agents in the extraosseous structures, e.g., spleen, liver, breast and lungs.
+Review of patient's history, laboratory findings and other imaging work up provides useful clues in reaching the diagnosis.

-Spleen uptake on a bone scan can be caused by number of diseases including sickle cell disease as discussed in our case report.
+Spleen uptake in the bone scan can be caused by number of diseases including Sickle cell disease as discussed in our case report.
 It is presumed to be caused by microscopic or macroscopic splenic calcifications or prior infarcts.
 Iron overload in patients receiving blood transfusions can be another cause.